-Katie Holmes’ Boyfriend Jamie Foxx To Allegedly Spend $500,000 On Disneyland Date Night To Win Her Back
+Katie Holmes’ Boyfriend Jamie Foxx To Allegedly Spend $50,000 On Disneyland Date Night To Win Her Back

 The Collateral actor is allegedly trying to rent out the entire Disneyland Resort for a special date night for Dawson’s Creek actress.
 The 38-year-old actress apparently got upset after finding out that Foxx was behaving like a “frat boy.”
 He is hoping that Disneyland date will fix things between him and Holmes, InTouch Weekly reported.
 The report claims that Foxx was on his worst behavior and got caught flirting with another woman during the Fourth of July celebration.

-Foxx is reportedly trying his best to let Holmes know that he is committed to her and will seemingly spend $50o,000 to rent Disneyland.
+Foxx is reportedly trying his best to let Holmes know that he is committed to her and will seemingly spend $50,000 to rent Disneyland.
 However, Katie Holmes and Jamie Foxx have never officially confirmed that the two are dating.
 The couple is discreet about their relationship, and no official comments have been released regarding the Disneyland date night.

 It is reported that Holmes and Foxx became friends during the shooting of Collateral with the actress’s ex-husband, Tom Cruise.
 The popular TomKat duo was dating at that time and married in November 2006.
 Their marriage came to an end in July 2012, after the couple reported irreconcilable differences.